 On February 24, 2023, the Company completed the acquisition of (i) Performance Proppants, LLC, (ii) Red River Land Holdings, LLC, (iii) Performance Royalty, LLC, (iv) Performance Proppants International, LLC, and (v) Sunny Point Aggregates, LLC (together, "Performance Proppants") (see Note 1 to the consolidated financial statements) which operated under its own set of internal controls.
 As permitted by the SEC Staff interpretive guidance for newly acquired businesses, the Company's management excluded Performance Proppants from the evaluation of internal control over financial reporting as of December 31, 2023.
-Since the acquisition, the Company transitioned certain Performance Proppants processes to the Company's internal control processes and added other internal controls over significant processes specific to the tangible and intangible assets acquired and liabilities assumed as a result of the acquisition including internal controls over financial reporting for Performance Proppants and plans to incorporate Performance Proprates and plans to incorporate Performance Performan
+Since the acquisition, the Company transitioned certain Performance Proppants processes to the Company's internal control processes and added other internal controls over significant processes specific to the tangible and intangible assets acquired and liabilities assumed as a result of the acquisition including internal controls associated with the valuation of certain assets acquired and liabilities assumed in the transaction.
+The Company will continue the process of integrating internal controls over financial reporting for Performance Proppants and plans to incorporate Performance